-Leasehold improvements are amortized using the straight-line method over the lesser of their estimated useful lives or the remaining respective lease term.
+Leasehold improvements are amortized using the straight-line method over the shorter of their estimated useful lives or the remaining respective lease term.
 The cost of software purchased or developed for internal use is capitalized and amortized using the straight-line method over an estimated useful life not to exceed seven years.
-Capitalized software is classified as property and equipment, net in the accompanying Consolidated Balance Sheets.
+We periodically review long-lived assets for impairment whenever events or changes in business circumstances indicate that the carrying value of the assets may not be recoverable.
+Under those circumstances, if the fair value were less than the carrying amount of the asset, we would recognize a loss for the difference.